kraig-hebert/chess-position-tool/roadmap.md

 - allow user to add comments to certain positions
 - allow to build custom position by selecting piece and setting it on the board
   - helps when studying puzzle positions
+- allow user to set replays of positions
+  - allow start and end move to rotate through
+  - speed control
+  - ect.....

 \*GAME FILTERS